robertdebock/ansible-role-selinux/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-selinux.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-selinux)

-The purpose of this role is to install and configure selinux on your system.
+The purpose of this role is to install and configure selinux and it's required libraries on your system.

-It includes an optional reboot when required.

 Example Playbook
 ----------------